H2-Mapping: Real-time Dense Mapping Using Hierarchical Hybrid Representation: Introduction

 Our method achieves faster and higher-quality NeRF-based mapping.
 To summarize, contributions are as follows: \begin{itemize} \item A hierarchical hybrid representation with an effective initialization technique enables real-time dense mapping with high-fidelity details and dynamical expansion ability, even on edge computers.

 \item An effective coverage-maximizing keyframe selection strategy that mitigates the forgetting issue and improves quality, especially in marginal areas.

 \item Extensive experiments show our method achieves superior mapping results with less runtime compared to existing NeRF-based mapping methods.
-To the best of our knowledge, our method is the first to run a NeRF-based mapping method onboard in real-time. \end{itemize}
+To our knowledge, our method is the first to run a NeRF-based mapping method onboard in real-time, as depicted in Fig.\ref{fig:real_world_exp}. \end{itemize}